State Guide

 Does an Ohio food truck license work in every county?

 Yes, for the health permit.
-Ohio Senate Bill 150 (effective October 2019) ended the old requirement to buy a temporary health permit in each county you visit.
-Your home-district MFSO is recognized statewide for events and operations.
-However, SB 150 did not preempt city zoning, parking, or city-issued mobile vendor permits — you still need to comply with each city's local rules where you operate.
+Under Ohio Revised Code 3717.43, a mobile license issued by one licensor is recognized by every other licensor in the state — your home-district MFSO is valid statewide for events and operations.
+Statewide recognition does not preempt city zoning, parking, or city-issued mobile vendor permits, so you still comply with each city's local rules where you operate.

 Do I need a commissary for a food truck in Ohio?